preemptive/jsdefender-samples/Electron/Electron12/protected/README.md

 ## Commands
 1. `npm start` to run the build in Dev mode.
-2. `npm run package` to create a build for the target OS.
-Please note you normally can only target platform X from platform X.
+2. `npm run make` to build the app in prod mode and create the installers for the platforms specified in `package.json`.
+Please note you normally can only target the platform that you run the command from.

 ## How It Works